Intercollegiate Athletics Advisory Council

 With the exception of the student members, voting members serve for a term of three years and may serve a maximum of two consecutive terms.
 The NISG and SAAC representatives serve for a term of one year and may be reappointed.

-The Council is supported by several non-voting participants who attend council meetings:
+The Council non-voting membership comprises several non-voting participants who attend council meetings:

 - NCAA Faculty Athletics Representative ex officio